azine/email-bundle/README.md

 - body_txt
 - body_html

-As mentioned, the supplied "baseEmailLayout" is split into two files.
-The *.txt.twig with the required blocks and the *.html.twig which is included in the body_html-block of the *.txt.twig template.

-In both templates you have access to the styles and snippets you defined in the TemplateProvider you use.

 #### 2. the content item-templates:
 In a newsletter- or notification-email you probably have different kind of items you would like to include.

-For example in one email to your users you could mention 6 private messages, 3 events and 2 news-articles.
+For example in an update-email to your users you could mention 6 private messages, 3 events and 2 news-articles.

-For those three types you can define different "content-item-templates" and styles that should be available for these templates.
+For those three types of content items you can define different "content-item-templates" and also differenct styles.

 An example for "Private-Messages" is included =&gt; 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'.